More about Azure Cost Management

 Azure blob storage is possibly the most common Azure service, and its pricing can be difficult to understand.
 It depends on multiple factors including types of storage accounts in Azure, types of blob storage, storage tiers, and redundancy options.
 Gain an in-depth understanding of these factors and how to calculate and forecast your storage costs.

-Azure Backup Pricing
+Azure SQL Pricing

-Read more: Azure Backup Pricing for Dummies
+Read more: Azure SQL Pricing Simplified

 Azure Storage Efficiencies